 The rain hadn't stopped in over a day.

 Outside Blackstone's sealed towers, the storm poured in sheets of violet-black, laced with streaks of mana lightning that cracked across the skies like veins of broken magic.
-It was unnatural—engineered even.
-Someone was flooding the ley-lines, overloading the local mana grid.
-Mark felt it the moment he stepped back onto campus grounds: the school itself was grinding against its own enchantments, like a machine pushing past its limits.
+The air itself hummed with overload, and the acrid scent of ozone stung Mark's nose as he stepped onto the campus grounds.

-"Someone's trying to short the entire ward lattice," Elira said, reading a floating sigil that flickered between her palms.
-"If they succeed, the inner seals will collapse.
-It'll be a free-for-all."
+"Someone's trying to short the entire ward lattice," Elira said, eyes scanning a floating sigil flickering between her palms.
+"If they succeed, the inner seals collapse.
+The place turns into a free-for-all."

 That morning, Mark made a choice.